-- CELL PHONES MUST BE KEPT IN LOCKERS ALL DAY.
-Students MUST ask for permission to use a phone during the school day. - They should NOT be in student pockets. - The following consequences will be followed effective immediately: - First Offense: Phone is taken away for the remainder of the day. - Second Offense: Silent lunch, phone is taken away and it will not be allowed in school for 5 school days. - Third Offense: Detention and loss of phone privileges. - Headphones, earphones, and earbuds are normally restricted during school hours except with permission from a teacher or staff member. - If a student is allowed the use of a HP laptop during school hours, it may be used only in the following places - In classroom as directed by a teacher - In study hall - Late Stay with staff approval of Activity period - WITH STAFF PERMISSION or for a tutoring session - MAY NOT be used in the cafeteria - MAY NOT be used in hallways another person's account or gaining access to another student's files.
-Violation of this policy will result in serious disciplinary action.
+- Middle School Cell Phones will be collected in Homeroom and available by request as determined necessary by staff members and teachers.
+They will be stored in the Assistant Principal's classroom in a visible and safe place. - High School-CELL PHONES MUST BE KEPT IN LOCKERS ALL DAY.
+NO CELL PHONES ARE TO BE IN POCKETS OR OUT DURING ACADEMIC CLASS TIME.
+For High School only, phones may be used, under teacher discretion and observation, during activity and lunch ONLY. - All Students MUST ask for permission to use a phone during the school day. - They should NOT be in student pockets. - The following consequences will be followed effective immediately: - First Offense: Phone is taken away for the remainder of the day. - Second Offense: Silent lunch, phone is taken away and it will not be allowed in school for 5 school days. - Third Offense: Detention and loss of phone privileges. - Headphones, earphones, and earbuds are normally restricted during school hours except with permission from a teacher or staff member. - If a student is allowed the use of a HP laptop during school hours, it may be used only in the following places - In classroom as directed by a teacher - o In study hall - Late Stay with staff approval of Activity period - WITH STAFF PERMISSION or for a tutoring session